Cruise Advice For the Best Ravenna Port Experience

 Best Restaurants Near the Port

-If you plan to stay close to the port, you’ll still find several great places to eat without needing to head into the city center.
-While some spots offer relaxed beachside dining, others provide a more classic local experience, so it’s easy to find something that fits both your time and your mood.
+If you plan to stay near the port, you’ll still find plenty of great places to eat without traveling into the historic center.
+Some spots focus on relaxed beach dining, while others serve classic regional dishes.
+Because of this, it’s easy to find something that fits both your schedule and your mood.

 Spiaggia QueVida (Porto Corsini)